dyl-atk/clustering-local-areas/README.md

 # **Project value**

 The value of this project lies in summarising complex data contained within the 2021 census as easily digestible clusters.
 Rather than the audience looking at the values of lots of variables for every constituency individually, the audience can see this information summarised as one of five clusters.
 These findings could be used to target investment.
-Cluster 5 - the struggling communities - clearly needs additional support to boost health, educational and employment prospects.
-Regional inequalities are visible - the influence of London on prosperity in the UK is easily visible.
+Cluster 5 - the struggling communities - clearly need additional support to boost health, educational and employment prospects.
+Regional inequalities are visible - the influence of London on prosperity in the UK is striking.
 This work could be built upon for other applications.
 Election results could be combined with clusters to determine whether these groups have an impact on voting patterns.
 This could be used to support political campaigns.

 # **Methodology**